kenny-zetaris/Documentation/Platform-VM/01registration-process.rst

 **This step is not required to complete the registration process but may be useful later for linux admin purposes.**

-Registration
+Activation
 -------------

-Registration is required for Zetaris to assign an activation code which unlocks the software and starts the evaluation process.
+Activation is required for Zetaris to assign an authorize code which unlocks the software and starts the evaluation process.

  * Follow the ``Register this product`` link to display the registration page shown below.
  * Fill in your ``name`` and ``email address`` and click the submit button.

-Once the registration is completed an activation code will be emailed to you within 24 hours
+Once the activation is completed an authorize code will be emailed to you within 24 hours

 .. figure::  img/registration.png
    :align:   center

-Activation
+Authorize
 --------------

-You will receive a registration response email from Zetaris which will contain your activation code as a text string in the body of the email.
+You will receive a activation response email from Zetaris which will contain your authorize code as a text string in the body of the email.

- * Copy the activation code from the response email
+ * Copy the authorize code from the response email
- * Follow the ``Activate this product`` link to display the activation page shown below.
+ * Follow the ``Authorize this product`` link to display the authorize page shown below.
- * Paste the activation code from the response email into the ``Activate Now`` field and click submit.
+ * Paste the authorize code from the response email into the ``Authorize Now`` field and click submit.

 .. figure::  img/activation.png
    :align:   center